Madhav-Murali-NITC/E-Commerce-Website/README.md

 - Employs MySQL queries to interact with the database.
 - Provides RESTful endpoints for user authentication, cart management, order processing, and product management.

-## Frontend Implementation
-Led the end-to-end creation of a dynamic e-commerce platform using React, HTML, and CSS, emphasizing a seamless user experience.
-Leveraging React's component-based architecture, crafted intuitive interfaces, interactive product displays, and responsive layouts.
-Employed HTML and CSS for consistent styling and layout across the platform.
-Prioritized user-centric design principles for intuitive navigation and efficient information presentation.